 Christine Lai is a cross-sector collaboration catalyst, connecting ideas, passions, and people for positive social change.
 She most recently served as Chief of Staff for Delivering Happiness, an organization focused on creating more successful companies by building sustainable work cultures through the science of happiness.
 She was selected as a 2012 ProInspire and StartingBloc Fellow and has experience in education, hospitality, and sports.
 Christine is a yes-mad [a.k.a. global citizen] and loves spending time enjoying good company, conversation, and cuisine.
 She is inspired and invigorated by communities and bringing people together to do epic things.

-Rachel Williams - Head of Corp Recruiting, Diversity & Inclusion, Yelp
+Rachel Williams - Global Head of Diversity & Inclusion, StubHub

-Rachel Williams has 3 years of experience at Yelp, most recently assuming the role of Head of Diversity and Inclusion in 2014.
-She is currently focused on building Yelp’s diversity initiatives to accelerate action.
+Rachel Williams is the new Global Head of Diversity + Inclusion at StubHub.
 Having grown up in San Mateo, CA, Rachel often found that she was one of only a couple faces of color in her classrooms.
 This early awareness of her own differences inspired her thirst for increased diversity and inclusion at a young age.

 With a B.A. in Psychology from UC Berkeley and more than 15 years of human resources experience in a variety of industries including technology, life sciences, consumer products and retail, Rachel has honed her expertise in recruitment, organizational development, and strategic change activities.
-She is thrilled to be able to narrow her focus on Diversity and Inclusion, a very important element of the employee experience and a passion for Rachel.
-She returns to Yelp after most recently serving as the Head of Talent Acquisition for ClearSlide.
+She was the Head of Corporate Recruiting, Diversity & Inclusion at Yelp after serving as the Head of Talent Acquisition for ClearSlide.
 She has also held talent acquisition roles at SolarCity, Peet's Coffee & Tea as well as an executive search consultant for venture capitalists.

 Willie Jackson - Director of Diversity & Inclusion, Equity Impact Group